-Restrictions on the use of price comparison tools may increase consumer search costs and thereby soften retail price competition.
-As with other online advertising restrictions, restrictions on the ability of the buyer to use price comparison tools may restrict the buyer from selling to customers that are located outside its physical trading area and who wish to purchase online.
-Preventing the use of price comparison tools in a vertical agreement restricts the buyer’s ability to target potential customers, inform them about its offering and direct them to its website.
-As long as the use of price comparison tools is not, as such, a targeted form of advertising, as set out in paragraph (200) of these Guidelines, preventing the use of price comparison tools as an online advertising channel is capable of restricting passive sales to customers wishing to purchase online and located outside the physical trading area of the distributor and constitutes a hardcore restriction under Article 4(b) to (d) VBER.
-The main possible competition risks in such case are market partitioning, which may facilitate price discrimination, and reduced intra- brand competition.
+Restrictions on the use of price comparison services may increase consumer search costs and thereby soften retail price competition.
+They may also restrict the buyer’s ability to reach potential customers, inform them about its offering and direct them to its online store.
+As set out in paragraph (203), a ban on the use of price comparison services prevents the buyer from using an entire online advertising channel, which is a hardcore restriction within the meaning of Article 4, point (e) of Regulation (EU) X. Banning the use of price comparison services hinders the buyer from selling to customers who are located outside its area of activity and who wish to purchase online.
+It could therefore lead to market partitioning and reduced intra- brand competition.

-Conversely, if the restriction is limited to the use of price comparison tools to target customers in a territory or customer group that is reserved exclusively to the supplier or allocated exclusively to other distributors (exclusive distribution), for instance because the price comparison tool is in a language not commonly used in the territory in which the buyer is established or has a domain name not used in the territory in which the buyer is established, the restriction would be covered by the exception of Article 4(b)(i) VBER.
+Conversely, where the vertical agreement prevents the use of price comparison services that target customers in a territory or customer group that is allocated exclusively to other buyers or reserved exclusively to the supplier, it can benefit from the exemption provided by Article 2(1) of Regulation (EU) X, pursuant to the exceptions set out in Article 4, points (b)(i), (c)(i)(1) and d(i) of the Regulation relating to exclusive distribution.
+For example, a price comparison service may be considered to target an exclusive territory where the service uses a language commonly used in that territory and not in the territory of the buyer, or where the service uses a top-level domain corresponding to the exclusive territory.

-Restrictions on the use of price comparison tools which fall short of directly or indirectly preventing their use, for instance requirements that price comparison tools must meet certain quality standards, do not restrict sales to customers in a specific territory or customer group, but rather determine the methods of sale and therefore benefit from the block exemption provided by the VBER.
-The following guidance is provided for the assessment of such restrictions where the VBER does not apply.
+Vertical agreements which restrict the use of price comparison services, but which do not directly or indirectly prevent the use of all price comparison services, for instance a requirement that the price comparison service meets certain quality standards, can benefit from the exemption provided by Article 2(1) of Regulation (EU) X.

+The following guidance is provided for the assessment of vertical agreements restricting the use of price comparison services that do not benefit from the exemption provided by Article 2(1) of Regulation (EU) X, for instance because the market share thresholds set out in Article 3 of the Regulation are exceeded.

+178 E-commerce Sector Inquiry Final Report, Section B.4.5.

-Restrictions on the use of price comparison tools are often imposed in selective distribution systems.
-Section 4.6.2. of these Guidelines sets out the criteria under which a selective distribution system falls outside the scope of Article 101(1).
-However, it is unlikely that preventing the use of price comparison tools will be appropriate or necessary to preserve the quality or ensure the proper use of contract goods or services, because these tools typically re-direct potential customers to the website of the authorised distributor to make the purchase.
-The supplier is able to exert control over the distributor’s website through its selection criteria and by imposing requirements in its vertical agreement with the distributor.
+Restrictions on the use of price comparison services are often imposed in selective distribution systems.
+Section 4.6.2. sets out the criteria under which a selective distribution system falls outside the scope of Article 101(1) of the Treaty.
+Therefore, where restrictions on the use of price comparison services are used in a selective distribution agreement, it is first necessary to assess whether the restrictions are an appropriate and proportionate means to preserve the quality or ensure the proper use of the contract goods or services.
+In this respect, it should be noted that price comparison services re-direct potential customers to the online store of the authorised distributor for the conclusion of the sales transaction and that the supplier is typically able to exert control over the authorised distributor’s online store through the selection criteria and by imposing requirements in the selective distribution agreement.